-- means shall be provided to prevent the OPERATOR from saving changes to this ALARM PRESET.
-Saving changes to this ALARM PRESET shall be restricted to the USER (see 201.7); and - b) means shall be provided to the USER to restore the ALARM PRESET to its manufacturer-configured state.
+- a) means shall be provided to prevent the OPERATOR from saving changes to this ALARM PRESET.
+Saving changes to this ALARM PRESET shall be restricted to the RESPONSIBLE ORGANIZATION (see 6.7); and - b) means shall be provided to the RESPONSIBLE ORGANIZATION to restore the ALARM PRESET to its MANUFACTURER-configured state.

-201.5.3.2 ALARM SYSTEMS with more than one ALARM PRESET
+6.5.3.2 ALARM SYSTEMS with more than one ALARM PRESET

-If the ALARM SYSTEM provides means to store or activate one or more USER-configured or OPERATOR-configured ALARM PRESETS in addition to any manufacturer-configured ALARM PRESETS:
+If the ALARM SYSTEM provides means to store or activate one or more RESPONSIBLE ORGANIZATION-configured or OPERATOR-configured ALARM PRESETS in addition to any MANUFACTURER-configured ALARM PRESETS:

-- means shall be provided for the OPERATOR to choose between the available ALARM PRESETS; - b) means shall be provided for the OPERATOR to readily identify which ALARM PRESET is in use; - c) the instructions for use shall contain a warning statement to the effect that the OPERATOR should check that the current ALARM PRESET is appropriate prior to use on each PATIENT; - d) the means for configuration and storage of ALARM PRESETS shall be disclosed in the ACCOMPANYING DOCUMENTS; - e) means shall be provided to prevent the OPERATOR from saving changes to any USER-configured or manufacturer-configured ALARM PRESET.
-Saving changes to any USER-configured or manufacturer-configured ALARM PRESET shall be restricted to the USER (see 201.7); - f) means shall be provided to prevent an individual OPERATOR from saving changes to ALARM PRESETS that were stored by any other OPERATOR (see 201.7); and - g) the ALARM SYSTEM may store the current ALARM SETTINGS for later recall.
+- a) means shall be provided for the OPERATOR to choose between the available ALARM PRESETS; - b) means shall be provided for the OPERATOR to readily identify which ALARM PRESET is in use; - c) the instructions for use shall contain a warning statement to the effect that the OPERATOR should check that the current ALARM PRESET is appropriate prior to use on each PATIENT; - d) the means for configuration and storage of ALARM PRESETS shall be disclosed in the ACCOMPANYING DOCUMENTS;

+- e) means shall be provided to prevent the OPERATOR from saving changes to any RESPONSIBLE ORGANIZATION-configured or MANUFACTURER-configured ALARM PRESET.
+Saving changes to any RESPONSIBLE ORGANIZATION-configured or MANUFACTURER-configured ALARM PRESET shall be restricted to the RESPONSIBLE ORGANIZATION (see 6.7); - f) means shall be provided to prevent an individual OPERATOR from saving changes to ALARM PRESETS that were stored by any other OPERATOR (see 6.7); and - g) the ALARM SYSTEM may store the current ALARM SETTINGS for later recall.